 In Part One of my blog post on indie bookstores, I mentioned having recently visited Milkweed Books.
 Milkweed Books is housed on the first floor of Open Book, the same literary arts space where Milkweed Editions and The Loft Literary Center are located, on the floors above.
 On October 26, 2016, I entered Open Book with my twenty-one year old son, Ethan, to attend Benjamin Percy’s publication release reading his craft book, Thrill Me: Essays on Fiction, published by Graywolf Press.

 By that time, Ethan was deeply engrossed in an art book and so I went to the front of the store to page through Mary Oliver’s new book, Upstream.
-While reading, I heard a man talking to the manager with enthusiasm and confidence, providing tidy critiques of all the books he’d recently read; he even instructed the manager to add a few obscure titles to his line up (that he volunteered to purchase if the manager couldn’t move them).
+While reading, I heard a man talking to the manager with enthusiasm and confidence, providing tidy critiques of all the books he’d recently read; he even instructed the manager to add a few obscure titles to his line up.
 My back was faced toward the window, away from the man; I couldn’t see him.
 I did, however, find myself wondering what this man did for a living—that he should have the time to read so many books.
 Then I heard him saying he wanted to purchase a copy of Thrill Me.
 I felt shamefully like a hoarder.
 I let the manager puzzle over the shelf where he’d placed the books just ten minutes earlier until I heard him say, “I know they’re here somewhere.”

 “No. They’re not,” I said as I turned to come clean.
 “I’m sorry, but I’m purchasing both copies.”
 The customer—the one who seemed to know so much about books—told me to never apologize for buying books; he told me that he would pick up a copy upstairs.
 I told myself I was being selfish for not handing over my extra copy—but it was, after all, for my beloved professor who undoubtedly read even more books than the man with the thick wavy hair—just starting to gray—and sexy glasses (nicely dressed too—metro, decidedly metro—I noticed).
 He nodded at me graciously and left the bookstore.

 After purchasing my books, Ethan and I proceeded out to the bistro to grab sandwiches before the reading.
 I contemplated the beverage container—kind of in line, kind of not.
 Then, over and over, I slid a bottle of ginger brew closer, then further, from my squinting eyes, struggling to read the fine print.
 I wondered aloud whether the beverage was alcoholic.
-While talking this out with Ethan (who couldn’t have cared less about the alcohol content), a plump woman behind me asked if I was in line.
 That’s when I realized the man from the bookstore was standing beside us—at the front of the line.
-He was, I then observed, the kind of guy I’d have fallen for back when I was single.
+He was, I observed, the kind of guy I’d have fallen for back when I was single.
 Perhaps he was a professor (and that’s why he read so much).
 I’d once had a thing for professors and dated more than a few in between my two marriages.

 I found myself apologizing again, this time to the woman for getting out of the line (if I’d actually ever been in it) and asked if she would mind terribly if we jumped in ahead of her; I brought my ginger brew with me, still not sure whether it was alcoholic.
 At that moment, the man with the sexy glasses said something achingly clever about democracy and lines.
 Whatever it was he said (and neither Ethan nor I can remember what he said), sounded like it came directly out of a New Yorker piece.
 Hell, it sounded like it came straight from the pages of an f—ing novel.
-I felt speechless, but instead of keeping silent, I had to make a moronic comment in response — as I’m wont to do when bedazzled by verbal mastery (neither Ethan nor I remember what I said).
+I attempted a response but, later, neither Ethan or I remember what I said.